If there is ever a sequel to both the Mega Man X series and the Mega Man Zero series, Stephanie Sheh will voice Iris.

 Axl existed, but X had to kill him.At some point during the elf wars, Weil used the Dark Elf to possess the supporting cast of the X series and force X to be the one to kill them.
 The psychological trauma clearly got to him, and he decided to seal himself before fully becoming He Who Fights Monsters.
 This doesn't end very well.

-Elysium caused the Cataclysm, Zero did not.Think hard about this, Zero was confirmed to not be responsible for the Cataclysm, this was probably even before Reaverbots was created, but it was confirmed in many of the games that there are indeed alien robots, such as the Stardroids and Duo, so the conclusion comes to the fact Elysium could have destroyed everything, in fact, one city is all that's needed to be destroyed in order for national chaos, so Elysium destroyed the city where the main cast lived, which was possibly the original Kattleox Island's location, the Cataclysm was caused by war because Elysium destroyed one city, causing several countries to turn against each other.
+Elysium caused the Cataclysm, Zero did not.Think hard about this, Zero was confirmed to not be responsible for the Cataclysm; this was probably even before Reaverbots was created, but it was confirmed in many of the games that there are indeed alien robots, such as the Stardroids and Duo, so the conclusion comes to the fact Elysium could have destroyed everything.
+In fact, one city is all that needs to be destroyed in order for national chaos to ensue, so Elysium destroyed the city where the main cast lived, which was possibly the original Kattleox Island's location.
+The Cataclysm was caused by war because Elysium destroyed one city, causing several countries to turn against each other.

 Light's motivation for building X.Mega Man and Roll, two of his creations, eventually came to serve as his surrogate family.
 But the fact is they weren't human.
 He always knew they had no real will or emotions.
 That stayed in the back of his mind, and spending too much time around two beings from the Uncanny Valley took its toll on his sanity until he thought of a solution; create something that was indistinguishable from a human.
 Not the best solution, but half-crazy people aren't known for their rationality.
 It wasn't until a good ways into the project that he realized safely completing it would take longer than he could probably live, but he decided that he was too close to give up.